Patagonia Snowdrifter Softshell Ski Pants

 In typical Patagonia style, the Snowdrifter is a ski pant for the purist.
 There are no bells or whistles – or color options beyond black or grey – just a clean design with a few small details to make life on the skin track go smoothly.

 Number one, the Snowdrifter pant breathes well.
 The densely woven fabric lets your body vent without the need for extra zip openings.
 Next, they offer great stretch.
 In fact, they stretch more than most.
-The Snowdrifter pant is made to move and the dense weave holds its own against tree branches and ski edges.
+The Snowdrifter pant is made to move, and the dense weave holds its own against tree branches and ski edges.

-In keeping with the keep-it-simple approach, there is no built-in gaiter, but the generous boot cuff easily fits over ski boots and there’s a simple cinch strap to snug the cuff down as needed to keep snow out of your boots.
+In keeping with the keep-it-simple approach, there is no built-in gaiter, but the generous boot cuff easily fits over ski boots, and there’s a simple cinch strap to snug the cuff down as needed to keep snow out of your boots.
 A reinforced instep cuff handles abuse from boots and ski edges.

-The pants have a healthy DWR (durable water-repellent) finish and the tightly woven fabric does a great job of repelling moisture and limiting wind penetration.
+The pants have a healthy DWR (durable water-repellent) finish, and the tightly woven fabric does a great job of repelling moisture and limiting wind penetration.
 There are four pockets to keep the essentials close at hand – two zip thigh/cargo pockets and two zip hand pockets.
-The zip entries are wide and the zipper pulls more or less glove friendly – depending on your gloves.
+The zip entries are wide, and the zipper pulls more or less glove-friendly – depending on your gloves.

 Fit

 Overall, I’d characterize the fit as on the slim side.
-I am able to wear my normal size, but if you are on the fence for sizing, err on the safe side and get the bigger size.
+I am able to wear my normal size, but if you are on the fence about sizing, err on the safe side and get the bigger size.
 Suspenders are provided to help keep the pants where you want them, and there are belt loops for the non-suspender crowd.

 Patagonia Nailed It